Tasmania Golf Club

 We both hit 3-woods from the fairway on three, something that I love to do, but don’t do enough.
 Playing for the angle, I hit it down the right side, running it just into the first cut of the rough.

 There are a pair of bunkers on both sides of the green that need to be avoided.
-With a preferable distance to the flag, I hit a 56-degree wedge to about 10-feet but pushed my birdie putt right.
+With a preferable distance to the flag, I hit a 56-degree wedge to about 3 meters but pushed my birdie putt right.

 Late Afternoon Breeze

-The fifth is a demanding uphill 213-yard par 3 that turned us around back into the breeze!
+The fifth is a demanding uphill 188-meter (213-yard) par 3 that turned us around back into the breeze!
 With a duo of bunkers right, I pulled a 5-iron that stayed on the hill left of the green and led to back-to-back bogies for my round.
-From 125-yards, Menekse hit a tremendous five-wood off the tee.
+From 110 meters, Menekse hit a tremendous five-wood off the tee.
 It threaded the needle hugging the corner of the right-side bunker, rolled on, and had a good look at birdie!